olewsaa/amateur-radio/on-the-move/README.md

 marine data exchange format».
 The requests for data from the SignalK server is done using the http protocol.

+## No internet, no NTP server
+While the Yacht computer is expected to only be running when the instruments are running it do not have its own GPS.
+The local time is syncronised every 10 mins using cron job that sets the local clock.
+This time is picked up by NTP if there is no internet and others systems can update their time using NTP-client from the yacht server's NTP server process.
+Please see the ntp.conf for details.

 ## Python scripts
 Common for these scripts is requesting information from the SignalK server.